viceversus/agoras-timer-mobile/README.md

 ![React Native Webpack Starter Kit](https://dl.dropboxusercontent.com/u/10150480/rn-starter-kit-hero-wordswag.jpg)

-Asset pipeline for scalable apps built with React Native.
+Simple asset pipeline for seed apps built with React Native.
 Uses Babel 6 for ES7 JavaScript transpilation with Stage 1 support, and Webpack as a dev server and module bundler.
 Provides static code linting using ESLint and build output in the same console window, and Source Maps for debugging in the browser.
 Unprescriptive in terms of test frameworks and Flux implementations.
 Additional features listed below.

-This kit was originally used to build and ship, and later extracted from, [Lumpen Radio].
+This kit was originally used to build and ship, and later extracted from, [Lumpen Radio](https://github.com/jhabdas/lumpen-radio) early in the RN lifecycle.
+For a list of other React Native boilerplates, check out [Awesome React Boilerplates](http://habd.as/awesome-react-boilerplates/#react-native).

 ## Features